About David Killick

 Fumie Iizuka (2013).
 Early Pottery in the Tropics of Panama (4500-3200 BC): Production Processes, Circulation and Diagenesis.
 (Co-supervised with Michael Schiffer).
-Fumie was a temporary lecturer in archaeolgoy at UCLA in 2017.
+Fumie is a visiting lecturer in archaeology at California State University, Merced.

 Alyson Thibodeau (2012).
 Isotopic Evidence for the Provenance of Turquoise, Glaze Paints and Metals in the Southwestern USA.
 (PhD in Geosciences; co-supervised with Joaquin Ruiz).
 Her PhD research was funded by NSF Grant 0852270 and by the Lister Fellowship of the Crow Canyon Archaeological Center.
 She is now an Assistant Professor of Earth Sciences at Dickinson College in Pennsylvania.

 Thomas Fenn (2011).
 Applications of Heavy Isotope Research to Archaeological Problems of Provenance and Trade.
 (Co-supervised with Joaquin Ruiz).
 His PhD research was funded by NSF Grant 0852270.
 He is an Assistant Professor of Anthropology at the University of Oklahoma.

 Lesley Frame (2009).Technological Change in Southwestern Asia: Metallurgical Production Styles and Social Values during the Chalcolithic and Early Bronze Age.
 Lesley's PhD was in Materials Science and Engineering, and was co-supervised by Pam Vandiver and myself.
 Her PhD research was funded by NSF Grant 0923714.
 She is an Assistant Professor of Materials Science and Engineering at the University of Connecticut.

 Martha Morgan (2009) Reconstructing Early Islamic Maghribi Metallurgy.
 Martha was an Assistant Professor in the Sociology and Anthropology Department at the Rochester Institute of Technology from 2006 to 20013.